-- Dementia is an umbrella term that describes several chronic and progressive diseases of the mind
+- Dementia is an umbrella term that describes several chronic and progressive diseases of the brain.

-- Dementia becomes progressively more common as we get older but it isn’t an integral part of the aging process
+- Dementia becomes increasingly more common as we get older but it isn’t an integral part of the aging process.

 - Everyone’s experience with dementia is different: from changes in behavior and reasoning to paranoia and hallucinations, etc.

-- Women are more susceptible to develop dementia than men and the symptoms that women endure are generally also more severe
+- Women are more likely to develop dementia than men, and the symptoms that women endure are generally also more severe.

-- With the advent of baby boomers, by the year 2050, the number of people with Alzheimer’s is estimated to increase from six million to fourteen million
+- With the aging of the Baby Boomers, by the year 2050, the number of people with Alzheimer’s is estimated to increase from six million to fourteen million.

-- Cognitive and psychiatric symptoms produce the biggest challenges for dementia patients and their caregivers
+- Cognitive and psychiatric symptoms tend to produce the most significant challenges for individuals with dementia and their caregivers.

-- Dementia caregivers should pay attention to safety issues in the patients’ daily activities such as driving, cooking, wandering, etc.
+- Dementia caregivers must pay attention to safety issues in the person’s daily activities such as driving, cooking, wandering, etc.

 The term “dementia”, in times past referred to as senility, derives from the Latin demens, meaning “out of one’s mind”.
-It is a syndrome, an umbrella term that describes several chronic and progressive diseases of the mind, of which Alzheimer’s is the most prevalent.
+In the present day, the terms “senile” and “demented” are no longer used, as they carry with them negative connotations and stigma that can be hurtful to individuals with the disease.
+Dementia is a syndrome, an umbrella term that describes several chronic and progressive brain diseases, of which Alzheimer’s is the most prevalent.

-Dementia is also used to describe a number of symptoms related to a gradual degeneration in memory and at least one other cognitive faculty severe enough to cause dysfunctions in a person’s ability to deal with their activities of daily living (ADLs).
+Dementia is also used to describe a number of symptoms related to a gradual degeneration in memory and at least one other cognitive faculty severe enough to cause dysfunctions in a person’s ability to deal with his or her activities of daily living (ADLs).

-Clinically, and in its broadest sense, dementia is defined by inference of “irreversible brain pathology”.
-But however else academia has defined it, it clearly looms today as a public health crisis.
+Clinically, and in its broadest sense, dementia is characterized by “irreversible brain pathology” and the resulting cognitive impairment, and it looms today as a public health crisis.

-Dementia is rare in individuals under age 60, and although it becomes progressively more common as we get older, it is not an integral part of the aging process.
+Dementia is rare in individuals under age 60 (Early Onset), and although it becomes progressively more common as we get older, it is not an integral or normal part of the aging process.

 Trauma to the brain, strokes, vascular issues, brain tumors, or a disease like Alzheimer’s, can cause dementia.
 The adverse changes in the chemistry and structure of brain cells that produce most types of dementia are degenerative, meaning they cannot be halted or reversed.
-For the most part however, their progression can be slowed down with treatments comprising medications, healthy nutrition, and lifestyles that include physical and mental stimulation, and regular and plentiful sleep.
+For the most part however, their progression can be slowed slightly with treatments comprised of medications, healthy nutrition, and lifestyles that include physical and mental stimulation, and regular and plentiful sleep.

 In the early stages, damaged cells in the brain cause difficulties in remembering, learning and communicating.
-In time, as the dementia evolves, it causes difficulties in people caring for themselves, creating burdens for other family members and caregivers.
+In time, as the dementia evolves, it spreads to additional areas in the brain and worsening symptoms, including difficulties in caring for oneself.
+At this stage, individuals require care and supervision from other family members and caregivers.